Updated: Jul 15

 With their data and information coming from a reliable source (Thomson Reuters), stockbrokers and investment managers can have a working tool for the very best results.
 The predefined stock screens further highlight stocks classified under many different investment strategies such as the Zulu Principle of great investor, Jim Slater.

-The very first feature in our Stockopedia review is predefined stock screens.
-This is one of the selling points of stockopedia.
-Various pre-built stock screeners cover the platform’s rank scores factors like quality, growth, value, and momentum.
-Importantly, this data shows the performance of these screens over time.
+The very first feature in our Stockopedia review is know as stock rank scores.
+This is one of the key selling points of Stockopedia.
+Various pre-built stock screeners cover the individual companies metrics, and create a "rank score" based on factors like quality, growth, value, and momentum.
+Importantly, this data, and the ranks themselves can move up or down on a daily basis.

 #2.
 Portfolio Tracking and Watchlists

-The portfolio tracking and watchlist tools may be a good choice for long-term investors.
-The search tool allows you to import transactions from a CSV or to add stocks to a portfolio or watchlist.
+The portfolio tracking and watchlist tools will be a good choice for long-term investors who want an easy to use product.
+The search tool allows you to import transactions from a CSV or to add stocks to a portfolio or watchlist manually from its search bar.

 #3.
 Build-your-own Stock Screens